Durkhanai Ayubi: Awards

 Durkhanai Ayubi received critical acclaim for Parwana.
-The book won an Art of Eating Prize for the best food book of the year in 2021 and the Guild of Food Writersaward for the best international cookbook in 2021.
+The book won an Art of Eating Prize for the best food book of the year in 2021 and the Guild of Food Writers award for the best international cookbook in 2021.
 She was also nominated for the Fortnum & Mason Food and Drink Award for the best debut cookbook of the year in 2021.
 Among those who have praised Ayubi and her book Parwana are the British food writer Nigella Lawson and the Nobel laureate, Malala Yousafzai.

 In 2022, Ayubi won a "40 under 40" award for young South Australian entrepreneurs.
 The award recognized her work on behalf of migrants to Australia and noted her efforts to raise more than $180,000 for Afghans affected by the fall of Afghanistan to the Taliban regime in 2021.
 Ayubi herself noted her commitment to promoting understanding about Afghan peoples and migrants in Australia while promoting social justice.